Start your NoIM or return to one you have already started.

 The Notice must be signed in the presence of any of the following:

-(a) if a party signs the Notice in Australia—an authorised celebrant, a Commissioner for Declarations under the Statutory Declarations Act 1959, a justice of the peace, a barrister or solicitor, a legally qualified medical practitioner, or a member of the Australian Federal Police or the police force of a State or Territory;
+(a) if a party signs the Notice in Australia—a Pharmacist, Police Officer, Authorised Celebrant, a Commissioner for Declarations under the Statutory Declarations Act 1959, a Justice of the Peace, a Barrister or Solicitor, a legally qualified Medical Practitioner, or a member of the Australian Federal Police or the police force of a State or Territory;

 (b) if a party signs the Notice outside Australia — an Australian Consular Officer, an Australian Diplomatic Officer, a notary public, an employee of the Commonwealth authorised under paragraph 3(c) of the Consular Fees Act 1955, or an employee of the Australian Trade Commission authorised under paragraph 3(d) of the Consular Fees Act 1955.
 Note: For the definitions of Australian Consular Officer and Australian Diplomatic Officer, see section 2 of the Consular Fees Act 1955.

-Your ID's (either passports or your birth certificate AND drivers license)
+Your ID's (either passports or your birth certificate AND drivers licence)